t-tarsi/CS50-Final-Project/DESIGN.md

 To summarize, we looped through all of the course data, tracked each coursetime and department, reformatted the coursetimes to be in order, then looped through the data again and added 1 to our dictionary for each department's course at a given time.
 We ended with a python dictionary with keys being departments, each department had a list of coursetimes, and the number of coursetimes for that timeslot.

 Then in JavaScript (in our "static/scripts.js" file), we took this data and used the keys (departments) as label items.
 For each department we used the keys (coursetimes) as the x-axis labels and the values (number of courses) as the y-axis values.
 We used a multi-line chart so that every department can be seen.
 The default, however, is that none are shown.
 Simply click on a department to see it's distribution of coursetimes.

+For designing our about and team page, we used Bootstrap 4.
+We used this because we thought that Bootstrap's grid component would be very useful and aesthetically pleasing our pages.
+The 12-column grid was helpful for both the bio page and the about page.